Updated: May 2020

 References are also a great way to establish trust health for your profile and to know how trustable is your host.

-Payment is fully processed through the site to make sure both host and guest stick to their word, according to their booking agreement.
+Payment is fully processed through the site to make sure both hosts and guests stick to their word, according to their booking agreement.
 Should something happen that your host might not be able to host you after they agreed to it, Airbnb will refund you the money.

 I had this experience once already, and once I contacted Airbnb through Twitter (@AirbnbHelp), they refunded the money in less than 10 minutes!
 You can email them through their site, but I’ve found that social media is more effective and quicker (with most big companies).